guardzcom/slack-channel-cleanup/README.md

 # Slack Channel Manager

-A Python script to manage Slack channels in bulk, supporting operations like renaming, archiving, and merging channels.
+A Python script to manage Slack channels in bulk, supporting operations like renaming and archiving channels.
 Perfect for workspace cleanup and reorganization.

 > 🤖 Built with [Cursor](https://cursor.sh/), the AI-first code editor, and its Claude-powered assistant.